vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 This calls API endpoint called `getProduct`.
 It doesn't exist yet, so let's create it.

 :::tip Passing parameters to the API
-An HTTP request is sent to the Server Middleware whenever a method from `context.$sloth.api` is called.
+An HTTP request is sent to the Server Middleware whenever any method in `context.$sloth.api` object is called.
 Additionally, all parameters passed to them will be included in the payload.
 Sending too much data may result in poor performance, so try to pass as few parameters as possible.
 :::

 ### Understanding `api-client`

 In the previous section we added a call to `getProduct` endpoint.
-However, it doesn't exist yet.
+Before we implement this endpoint, you should understand why we need `api-client`.

+As mentioned in [Project structure](#project-structure) section, `api-client` is a server that acts as a proxy.
+All requests to and from various APIs pass through it.
+You might be wondering why we choose this architecture.
+Theoretically calling APIs directly from the browser would result in a better performance.

+While this might be true for simple scenarios, it doesn't scale well.
+Some of the benefits of using such proxy are:

+- **Caching** - selected responses can be cached to signigicantly improve the performance.
+While it's possible to do caching in the browser, each customer have to make at least one request to a given endpoint.
+- **Lower cost** - when responses are cached, fewer requests are sent to the eCommerce platform.
+Depending on the provider, it might reduce the cost.
+- **Smaller bundle** - with all the clients installed and configured on the server, the final bundle sent to the browsers can be much smaller.
+This is especially true for APIs based on GraphQL.
+- **Security** - API configuration, secrets and keys are stored on the server and are not sent to the browser.

+### Implementing `getProduct` api endpoint

 Create new file called `getProduct.ts` in `packages/api-client/src/api` folder.
 Inside of it, add the following function: